Skip to main content

 Professional History

 Andrew Bronsteen is a commercial real estate investment professional specializing in the sale of middle-market multifamily and mixed-use buildings in Park Slope, Fort Greene, Clinton Hill, and Prospect Heights.
-Andrew advises his clients throughout the transaction process, with a reputation for client advocacy and strategic marketing to the most qualified buyers.

 Andrew joined the New York Multifamily team at Marcus & Millichap after spending time at a boutique brokerage firm in Manhattan.
-Since joining Marcus & Millichap, Andrew has facilitated the transaction of over $100,000,000 of mixed-use and multifamily assets.
+Since joining Marcus & Millichap, Andrew has facilitated the transaction of over $150,000,000 of mixed-use and multifamily assets.

 Prior to his career in real estate, Andrew spent four years coaching college football at the University of Miami (FL) and Western Michigan University.
 He coached some of the country’s top talent and contributed to a conference championship and his teams’ appearances in four bowl games including the Goodyear Cotton Bowl.